riceset/Conversions/README.md

 # Conversions
-The first iOS app I wrote entirely by myself. 🎉
-## What it does?
-this app is able to convert Celsius/Fahrenheit/Kelvin with the value entered by the user.
+This app is able to convert Celsius/Fahrenheit/Kelvin with the value entered by the user.